 What are the requirements for switching from one fund type to another?

 The balance in your RSA will not change due to the movement to the multi-fund structure because the entire balance would be moved to the appropriate fund without charges.
 However subsequent growths in your balance would depend on contributions such as the mandatory monthly contributions, voluntary contributions as well as returns generated by the PFA on that particular fund.

-Will I have access to the financial reports of other funds?The annual financial reports of the RSA Funds of all PFAs are published once a year in at least 2 national dailies.
+The annual financial reports of the RSA Funds of all PFAs are published once a year in at least 2 national dailies.
 In addition, the fund prices would be published daily on the websites of the PFAs.